Judy Greer: 2019–2022

+2023–present

+Greer joined the cast of the HBO miniseries White House Plumbers, which depicts the Watergate scandal.
+Greer was cast as Fran Liddy, the wife of G. Gordon Liddy (Justin Theroux).
+She starred in Chicago in the play Another Marriage at the Steppenwolf Theatre.
+She was set to star in the sports drama film Flint Strong, a biographical sports drama based on the life of Claressa Shields.
+In 2024, she starred as Grace Bradley in The Best Christmas Pageant Ever, an inspirational comedy based on the book of the same name.

+In 2024, it was announced that Greer would play the ex-wife of Marc Maron in the comedy feature, In Memoriam.
+In 2025, Greer appeared with Owen Wilson and reunited with Maron in the Apple TV+ series Stick, playing Amber-Linn, Wilson's supportive ex-wife.

 Personal life

-In 2011, Greer married Dean E. Johnsen, an executive producer of Real Time with Bill Maher.
+In 2011, Greer married Dean E. Johnsen, an executive producer of Real Time with Bill Maher, becoming the stepmother to his two children from an earlier marriage.

-Greer grew up Catholic, although at the age of 10 she convinced her parents to let her go to a Presbyterian church, claiming that she thought she would be closer to God there.
+Greer grew up Catholic, although at the age of 10 she convinced her parents to let her go to a Presbyterian church in 1985, claiming that she thought she would be closer to God there.
 The real reason was that she thought the boys were cuter at that church.
-In 2014, Greer stated that she is no longer a practicing Catholic.
+In 2014, Greer stated that she was no longer a practicing Catholic.

 In 2014, she told Glamour, "I had been wanting to try to learn how to meditate, and I did research on the different types of meditation.
 TM seemed the easiest, and I liked that it wasn't religious in any way."

 Greer is a member of the board of directors of Project Chimps, a sanctuary for former research chimpanzees.